Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Proposed Model

 \subsection{Algorithm 1: Drift-Aware Dataset Construction}

-Algorithm~\ref{algorithm_1} generates a physically grounded dataset that exposes the model to a range of temporal failure modes observed in energy IoT systems, including oscillator drift, synchronization offset jumps, desynchronization shocks, adversarial timestamp perturbations, and the Y2K38 epoch overflow.
-Rather than acting as a simple data-augmentation routine, the algorithm explicitly simulates device-level time deformation and constructs warped temporal manifolds that are subsequently used to train the proposed STGAT architecture.
-The drift evolution:
+Algorithm~\ref{algorithm_1} constructs a physically grounded dataset that exposes the model to a wide range of temporal failure modes in energy IoT systems.
+These include oscillator drift, synchronization offset jumps, desynchronization shocks, adversarial timestamp perturbations, and the Y2K38 epoch overflow.
+Rather than serving as a simple data-augmentation routine, this algorithm explicitly simulates device-level time deformation and constructs warped temporal manifolds.
+These manifolds are subsequently used to train the STGAT architecture. \paragraph*{Drift Evolution} The oscillator-induced timestamp divergence is modeled via an Ornstein-Uhlenbeck process discretized with Euler-Maruyama:

-corresponds to the Euler-Maruyama \cite{zaky2023euler} discretization of an Ornstein-Uhlenbeck \cite{thrimoorthy2023ornstein} process, which models oscillator-induced timestamp divergence.
-Synchronization offset dynamics: